1800plan/diary-app/README.md

 I followed android tutorial (thanks "Coding In Flow"!) and learned more about android-coding.

 TODO:
-- add timestamp-funtion that would add datetime whenever you create a new note.
+- add timestamp-funtion that would add datetime when you create a new note.